Caroline Mulroney: Early life and education

 Mulroney has an undergraduate degree in Government from Harvard and a J.D. degree from New York University School of Law.
 During her time in law school, she developed an interest in public-interest law and interned at the New York Attorney General's office.

-Mulroney is fluent in French, English, Spanish and Serbian.
+Mulroney is fluent in French, English, and Spanish.

 Career

 After university, Mulroney worked as a financial analyst at Bear Stearns.
-She briefly worked as a lawyer and associate at Shearman & Sterling then as an associate director of the NYU Center for Law & Business.
+She briefly worked as a lawyer and associate at Shearman & Sterling, where she was part of the Compensation, Governance, and ERISA group.
+She also worked as an associate director of the NYU Center for Law & Business.
 On July 29, 2002, Mulroney was admitted into the New York Bar.
 Mulroney was reinstated as an American lawyer on September 29, 2017 after her law licence had lapsed.
-She is not qualified as a lawyer in Ontario or any other Canadian jurisdiction.

 In 2011, she and her three sisters-in-law, Jessica Mulroney, Vanessa Mulroney and Katy Mulroney, co-founded The Shoebox Project, a non-profit that provides toiletries to women living in shelters.
 In 2015, she was a blogger for the website, GoGoNews, an online newspaper for children.
 In addition, she has been a member of the board for the SickKids Foundation, a governor of the National Theatre School of Canada, and a member of the board of directors of the Fraser Institute.
 In 2015, Mulroney became vice president at BloombergSen, a Toronto investment counselling firm, until 2 August 2017, when she took a leave of absence upon announcing her candidacy.

 On July 30, 2014, Minister of Transport Lisa Raitt appointed Mulroney to the Windsor–Detroit Bridge Authority, a body to oversee a second bridge across the Detroit River that separates Windsor, Ontario, from Detroit, Michigan.
 The authority will oversee the new bridge's $4 billion construction, and the management of the bridge, once it has been completed, including setting the bridge tolls.